jorgesd97/jorgesd97/README.md

 I like turning messy business problems into scalable systems that actually ship.

-🔭 Currently building and in production: an AI sales-agent platform for Small businesses — multi-tenant, in production, powered by a multi-step agentic workflow.
+🔭 Currently building: an AI sales-agent platform for Small businesses — multi-tenant, in production, powered by a multi-step agentic workflow.

 🧠 Focus areas: Machine Learning · Generative AI · RAG · LLM Agents · MLOps